-If the drum bearings are rumbling that’s one thing.
-But if when you pull the lip of the drum towards you it lifts up and down on the shaft then either the bearing at the front has collapsed, or the drum spider may have a crack in it or be corroded.
-In both scenarios it will complicate a repair and may need an entire new drum kit at great expense.
-It may well be beyond economic repair.
+If the drum bearings are rumbling, that’s one thing.
+But if you pull the lip of the drum towards you, can you lift it up and down on the shaft?
+If so, then either the drum bearing at the front has collapsed, or the drum spider may have a crack in it or be corroded.
+In both scenarios, it will complicate a repair and may need an entire new drum kit at great expense.
+It may well be beyond economical repair.

 More on noisy washing machine and worn bearings

-I have other articles giving advice about noisy washing machines and all the many possible explanations which also includes more information about the symptoms and how to diagnose worm drum bearings in the two links below.
+I have other articles giving advice about noisy washing machines, and all the many possible explanations, which also includes more information about the symptoms, and further help on how to diagnose worn drum bearings in the links below.